 As we age, our memory starts to fail us.
 One of the best ways to keep dementia at bay is so keep our minds stimulated.
 Studies have found that there are things we can do in addition to maintaining a healthy diet and exercise regimen to strengthen our mental functioning—such as playing chess or engaging in other brain stimulating activities.

-The Remedy Rx: In addition to staying physically active, make mental activity a priority.
+The Rx: In addition to staying physically active, make mental activity a priority.
 And to live your happiest and healthiest life, don't miss these 101 Unhealthiest Habits on the Planet.